If you’re looking to become an Uber private hire driver, heycar’s experts have listed some of the best car for Uber that will meet your needs.

 Year launched: 2016

 There are no prizes for guessing where the idea for the Hyundai Ioniq came from – it even looks very similar to the Toyota Prius.
-Like the world’s first mass-produced hybrid, the Ioniq is cheap to run, practical and should be very reliable.
+Like the world’s first mass-produced hybrid, the Ioniq is cheap to run, practical and very reliable.

 The Ioniq is a hybrid just like the Prius.
 That said, you can have it as an even-cheaper-to-run-but-pricier plug-in hybrid and as an emissions-free pure electric car – both of which are exempt from the London Congestion Charge.